International Programmes 2025/2026

 University of Göttingen – Committed to Excellence

 Founded in 1737, the University of Göttingen is a research-driven university of high international standing.
-It is renowned for its diverse range of academic disciplines, research-oriented teaching, and outstanding scientific environment in which more than 40 Nobel laureates have studied, taught, or pursued their research.
-Currently, 28,500 students are enrolled at the University of Göttingen, 15 percent of whom are international students.
+It is renowned for its diverse range of academic disciplines, research-oriented teaching, and outstanding scientific environment in which more than 45 Nobel laureates have studied, taught, or pursued their research.
+With about 28,000 students —around 17 percent of whom are international— and more than 210 degree programmes, the university is one of the largest in Germany.

 Variety of study programmes

 The University of Göttingen offers a vast variety of academic programmes for undergraduate and graduate studies.
 Internationally renowned expert researchers teach in more than 40 academic disciplines.
 More than 40 full-time undergraduate and graduate programmes are taught entirely in English.
-Two international fast-track MSc/PhD programmes prepare students for unique careers in scientific research.
+Five International Max-Planck Research Schools (IMPRS) prepare students for unique careers in scientific research.
 Additionally, a growing number of double degree programmes with prestigious international universities are available.

 Guidance, supervision, and study conditions